Compare top rated* Australian life insurance products and get quality cover at the right price

 - Understand any exclusions: In some cases an insurer will cover a high risk applicant, while excluding them from claiming on accidents or injuries which result from certain high risk activities.
 Therefore, make sure you know exactly what is and isn’t covered, and that you have the cover you need.

-Find Best Life Insurance* Coverage if you have Pre-existing Medical Conditions
+Find Cover if you have Pre-existing Medical Conditions

 It is also possible to find affordable and comprehensive life insurance coverage if you have a pre-existing medical condition.
 To help you find the best life insurance for your specific medical needs use the following tips: